hillwithsmallfields/natlangfun/README.md

 # natlangfun
 Natural language description using functional programming

-A project to describe natural languages using Scheme.
+A project to describe natural languages using a functional language (clojure).

 I hope to be able to generate phrases and sentences with correct grammar, from function calls that describe the structure of the